tito-arch/BABC-2/content/posts/new-google-workspace.md

 {{< youtube 6DaJVZBXETE >}}

-However, on March 14 it was a big day for Google users because, in one of their blog posts, they announced that they will be rolling out generative AI experiences in **google sheets, Google Docs, Gmail, Google Slides,** and finally **Google chat.**How cool is that?
+However, on March 14 it was a big day for Google users because, in one of their blog posts, they announced that they will be rolling out generative AI experiences in **google sheets, Google Docs, Gmail, Google Slides,** and finally **Google chat** How cool is that?

 ## Generative AI on Google Sheets